dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 | require_resource_names_without_spaces                           | 2024.05.146      | TBD*                | 1.8.0           | 1.9.0             |
 | source_freshness_run_project_hooks                              | 2024.03.61       | TBD*                | 1.8.0           | 1.9.0             |

-*Note that TBD means the exact date/release for these flags in dbt Cloud hasn't been determined yet.
-Affected users will receive emails ahead of the maturity date.
-In the meantime, if you see deprecation warnings, you can either:
+When the dbt Cloud Maturity is "TBD," it means we have not yet determined the exact date when these flags' default values will change.
+Affected users will see deprecation warnings in the meantime, and they will receive emails providing advance warning ahead of the maturity date.
+In the meantime, if you are seeing a deprecation warning, you can either:
-- Migrate your project and enable the new behavior by setting the flag to `True` to stop seeing the warnings.
+- Migrate your project to support the new behavior, and then set the flag to `True` to stop seeing the warnings.
-- Or, set the flag to `False` to keep seeing warnings without changing behavior until the default changes later this year.
+- Set the flag to `False`.
+You will continue to see warnings, and you will retain the legacy behavior even after the maturity date (when the default value changes).

 ###  Package override for built-in materialization